|

 Sauté – To cook food quickly over high heat in a small amount of oil or fat.
 Example: To make stir-fried noodles, sauté the vegetables and protein in a wok until they are lightly browned.

-Marinate – To soak meat, fish, or vegetables in a flavorful liquid before cooking to add flavor and tenderize the ingredient.
+Marinate – To soak meat, fish, or vegetables in a flavorful liquid before cooking to add flavor and tenderize the ingredients.
 Example: Before grilling chicken, marinate it in a mixture of olive oil, lemon juice, garlic, and herbs.

 Mince – To chop food into very small pieces, often using a knife or food processor.
 Example: Mince garlic and ginger for a stir-fry sauce.